Montana-Media-Arts/creative-coding-1/modules/week-12/_posts/2017-01-05-multiple-js-files.md

 The contents of the files should look like the following;

 - Note: Please notice the addition of the `bubbles.js` script line within the `index.html`.
 This is how the extra JavaScript document gets loaded.
-- Please also notice how the `class Bubble {}` has been moved its own file and removed from the `sketch.js` file.
+- Please also notice how the `class Bubble {}` has been moved to its own file and removed from the `sketch.js` file.

 <div id="code-heading">index.html</div>